KxSystems/docs/docs/basics/ipc.md

 4    | reserved
 5    | support msgs >2GB; vectors must each have a count ≤ 2 billion
 6    | support msgs >2GB and vectors may each have a count > 2 billion

+If the server rejects the credentials, it closes the connection immediately.

+If the server accepts the credentials, it sends a single-byte response which represents the common capability.

 !!! warning "Java and C# have array length limits which make capabilities 5 and 6 inviable with their current object models."